aamirali51/Intent-Framework/README.md

 </p>

 <p align="center">
   ~3,000 lines of core code.
 No magic.
 No facades.
-No containers.<br>
+No providers.<br>
   Just PHP that reads like English.
 </p>